 E. Charles Bridge

-A 621 meters long pedestrian Gothic bridge, it was the only means of river Vltava crossing until 1841; therefore, it played an important part to connect Prague Castle and Old Town.
+A 621 meters long pedestrian Gothic bridge, was the only means of river Vltava crossing until 1841; therefore, it played an important part to connect Prague Castle and Old Town.
 Guarded by three towers, the bridge boasts with 30 statues and statuaries mostly made in baroque style.
 Currently, erected statues are replicas of the original.

 F. Lennon Wall

 The John Lennon Wall is a manifestation of freedom, peace, and love.
 The wall is full of different lyrics of Beatles songs or other forms of graffiti, making it an attractive spot for visitors.
-The whole concept started in 1988 by youngsters to demonstrate their thoughts about communist regime.
+The whole concept started in 1988 by youngsters to demonstrate their thoughts about the communist regime.
 The authorities repainted the wall; however, the activists did not back down and redrew poems the next day.

 The wall endlessly experiences change, and the original portrait of Lennon is long lost.
 However, it is always full of absorbing writings or drawings.
 You can put your mark on the wall as well.

 A baroque church built between 1704-1755 is located right at the end of Charles Bridge.
 The inspirer of the church’s such beautiful interior was the chapel of St. Louis-des-Invalides in Paris.

 During the WWII, the local army stationed at St. Nicholas was set to restore once closed church by the emperor Josef II together with professional artists.
 What you see today is thanks to their marvelous work.
 Today it serves as a church and a venue for classical concerts.

 Get ready to hike a hill in order to get to the Prague Castle, the largest coherent castle complex in the world, covering the area of almost 70,000 m².
 A UNESCO World Heritage site, the complex features large-scale palaces and ecclesiastical buildings all done in different architectural styles.